Tax advisor for self-employed persons

 10. Open positions: List of unpaid incoming and outgoing invoices

-11. Investments & Financing: Evidence of planned or ongoing investments, leasing agreements, loan agreements, funding
+11. Investments & financing: Evidence of planned or ongoing investments, leasing agreements, loan agreements, funding

-12. Wage and social security documents (if employees): Payslips, social security reports, proof of contributions
+12. Wage and social security documents (if employees): payslips, social security reports, proof of contributions

 13. Private use & mixed costs: Distribution records for telephone, Internet, motor vehicles, etc.

-Important: A tax advisor does not need all of these documents always at the same time — but:
+Important: A tax advisor does not always need all of these documents at the same time — but:

-· ongoing (e.g. for monthly accounting or VAT)
+• Ongoing (e.g. for monthly accounting or VAT),

-· Depending on the occasion (e.g. for investments, tax audits, change of legal form).
+• As appropriate (e.g. for investments, tax audits, change of legal form).

 Self-employed without a tax advisor - risks and alternatives

 As a self-employed person, you are generally not required to hire a tax advisor.
-Whether you do your bookkeeping yourself or have it supervised externally depends on several factors — in particular on your income, time, professional security and your personal standards of accuracy and efficiency.
+Whether you do your bookkeeping yourself or have it managed externally depends on several factors — in particular on your income, time, professional security and your personal standards of accuracy and efficiency.

 Digital tools and tax software make a lot easier today.
 This can be a practical solution, especially in the initial phase or with very simple business models.
 But: Software also does not replace expert opinion or tax strategy.

 It often turns out that taking care of taxes themselves is no major problem for many shortly after founding the company.
 There are now numerous software solutions and apps that help to prepare and submit tax returns.
-And yet with them, you have no guarantee that everything will really run smoothly.
+And yet with them, you have no guarantee that everything will actually run smoothly.

 Classic risks include:

-· Deadlines are overlooked or calculated incorrectly.
+• Deadlines are overlooked or calculated incorrectly.

-· Tax benefits — such as depreciation or provisions — remain unused.
+• Tax benefits — such as depreciation or provisions — remain unused.

-· Incorrect information leads to back payments or delays.
+• Incorrect information leads to back payments or delays.

-· Communication with the tax office is becoming a burden.
+• Communication with the tax office is becoming a burden.

-· Important strategic issues (legal form, investments, withdrawals) remain unresolved.
+• Important strategic issues (legal form, investments, withdrawals) remain unresolved.

 Many people find that what initially works quickly becomes a source of time and risk as the business grows.
 The good news: You can start professional consulting at any time — even after years of self-organization.

-A strong partner for your business decisions
+A strong partner for your entrepreneurial decisions

 An experienced tax advisor is more than just a service provider — he is a sparring partner, an understanding of figures and a driving force for your business decisions.
 It ensures that you meet your tax obligations efficiently, meet deadlines and make full use of room for manoeuvre.